Law of Equity

 The applicant must also demonstrate that the provision of pre-action disclosure will:

 For informal group action mechanisms, GLOs and representative actions brought in court, once proceedings are issued, the court may make an order for either standard or specific disclosure.
 A party’s duty of disclosure is limited to documents which are or have been in their control.
 When giving standard disclosure, a party is required to conduct a reasonable search for documents, with the "reasonableness" of the search determined by the number of documents involved, the nature and complexity of the proceedings, the ease and expense of retrieval of any particular document, and the significance of any document located.

 For collective proceedings brought in the CAT, the CAT will decide at a first case management conference whether and when a disclosure report and Electronic Documents Questionnaire should be filed.
-At a subsequent case management conference, the CAT shall decide what orders to make for disclosure, having regard to the need to limit disclosure to that which is necessary to deal with the case justly.
+At a subsequent case management conference, the CAT will decide what orders to make for disclosure, having regard to the need to limit disclosure to that which is necessary to deal with the case justly.
 At any point, the CAT may give directions as to how disclosure should be given, including the nature of the searches to be undertaken, whether lists of documents are required, the format in which the documents are to be disclosed and whether disclosure is to take place in stages.

 Although the rules governing disclosure in the court and CAT are similar, their application varies between the different regimes.
 For example, since the represented class in a representative action is not party to the proceedings, the members of the class are regarded as third parties for the purposes of disclosure.
 Accordingly, the represented class is not subject to the usual standards of disclosure and will be subject to the specific requirements governing disclosure by third parties (CPR 31.17).

 The CAT has power to order disclosure to be given by any party to the proceedings, the class representative and any represented person to any other represented person (including a person within a different sub-class), the class representative or the defendant, on any terms it deems fit.